41 - 50 of 61 Jobs

 Parents and Friends AssociationCastleisland, Kerry

 As a Section 39 organisation, KPFA operates its own pay scales.
 Annual increments are awarded up to the maximum point of the relevant scale.
-We are recruiting for the following position: Post: Support Worker Contract: Specified Purpose, Part-Time (36.75 hrs per week) Location: Glebe Lodge, Castleisland *Rosters may be subject to change due to the Operational requirements of the service* If you are dedicated to making a positive impact and empowering people to thrive in their every day interests and pursuits; then we want to hear from you.
+We are recruiting for the following position: Post: Support Worker Contract: Permanent, Part-Time (24.75 hrs per week) Location: Glebe Lodge, Castleisland *Rosters may be subject to change due to the Operational requirements of the service* If you are dedicated to making a positive impact and empowering people to thrive in their every day interests and pursuits; then we want to hear from you.
 The Role: The Support Worker will play a vital role in empowering individuals by planning and setting meaningful goals that address their unique personal, social, recreational, academic, independent living, community integration, training, and supported employment needs.
 They will actively guide and support individuals to realise their aspirations, helping them reach identified priorities and achieve greater independence and self sufficiency.
 They will also advocate for inclusion and active participation in the community, ensuring access to opportunities that promote social and personal growth.
 The Support Worker operates within a person centred framework, prioritising each individual’s choices and needs.
 They will work closely with both internal and external services, fostering a culture of collaboration and partnership, and building strong relationships with families to ensure holistic support.
 In addition to supporting adults with intellectual disabilities, the Support Worker will be responsible for maintaining accurate records, completing relevant reports, and ensuring all documentation meets required standards.
 The role includes providing physical, emotional, psychological, and healthcare support, all while promoting dignity, respect, and personal autonomy.
 They will also facilitate life skills development through hobbies, interests, and activities, teaching skills such as budgeting, cooking, communication, and time management to promote greater independence.
 The Support Worker will work alongside a range of healthcare professionals to ensure all aspects of care are delivered to the highest standard.
 Their input will be essential in creating care plans that are responsive to evolving needs, fostering personal growth, wellbeing, and a sense of belonging within the community.
 This is a dynamic and rewarding position that requires dedication, a commitment to lifelong learning, and a strong passion for making a meaningful difference in the lives of those supported.
 Essential Criteria: Employee Benefits: Sick Pay Scheme, Paid Maternity Leave, Flexible Working, Employee Assistance Programme, Pension Scheme, Parking ( Site Dependent), Generous Annual Leave, Access to income continuance scheme, Discounted Health Insurance and Access to training.
 (A panel may be formed from which future vacancies for Glebe Lodge may be filled up to the 31st of December 2026) *In relation to offers of employment, evidence of relevant employment experience must be clearly detailed in both your application form and CV.
 Failure to provide this information, along with a satisfactorily completed verification of service form before an agreed start date, will result in placement at Point 1 of the applicable scale.
 Incremental credit will only be applied from the date correct documents are submitted.* Your CV and application must be written independently and accurately reflecting your own experience, skills, and competencies.
 The use of AI or automated tools to complete any part is not permitted.
 Canvassing Any attempt by candidates or others acting on their behalf, directly or indirectly, through written communication or any other means, to canvass or influence in the candidate's favour any staff member of Kerry Parents and Friends Association, or any individual involved in interviewing or evaluating applicants, will result in the candidate's automatic disqualification from the position.
 Kerry Parents and Friends Association is an equal opportunities employer

 Turn on alerts for this search